mlafeldt/chef-runner/README.md

     $ chef-runner -H user@example.local
     $ chef-runner -H example.local:1234

+### Installing Chef

+You can tell chef-runner to install Chef on the target machine before provisioning it.
+This allows you to, for example, provision bare servers that have nothing installed but the base operating system.

+To install Chef, use the `-i` option (or `--install-chef`), which accepts the following values:

+    $ chef-runner -i 11.12.8 ... # install a specific Chef version
+    $ chef-runner -i latest ...  # always install the latest version
+    $ chef-runner -i true ...    # install Chef if not already installed
+    $ chef-runner -i false ...   # do nothing (the default)

 ### Use with Vim

 As a matter of fact, I primarily wrote chef-runner for use with Vim.
 Instead of